charlieCollins/MoodGenre/README.md

 ## Dev
 Import into IDEA
-Rename ConstantsTemplate (java file) to Constants, and set your own app IDs (Spotify and Amazon AWS).

-## TODO
-noun project attrib - yeoul kwon, timothy miller
-OS attrib
+copy template.app.properties to app.properties and fill in correct client IDs for your project

 ## Stack